XiandaGuo/SPOSGait/README.md

   pages={13424--13433},
   year={2023}
 }
-@article{guo2022gait,
-  title={Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline}, author={Guo, Xianda and Zhu, Zheng and Yang, Tian and Lin, Beibei and Huang, Junjie and Deng, Jiankang and Huang, Guan and Zhou, Jie and Lu, Jiwen}, journal={arXiv e-prints}, pages={arXiv--2205}, year={2022}
-}

 ```
 **Note**: This code is only used for academic purposes, people cannot use this code for anything that might be considered commercial use.